ashleyhumphries/ashleyhumphries/README.md

 - 👋 Hi, I’m @ashleyhumphries
-- 👀 I’m interested in researching the brain
+- 👀 I’m interested in researching the brain and going to grad school.
-- 🌱 I’m currently learning how to analyze fMRI data
-- 💞️ I’m looking to collaborate on anything I'm open minded.
 - 📫 How to reach me ahumphries2@unl.edu

 <!---